 Here are a few of the key trends that were addressed amongst participants and speakers:

-1/ Personalized Medicine: Specialists are increasingly taking into account a patient's genetic makeup, lifestyle, and environment in order to create personalized treatment plans.
+Specialists are increasingly taking into account a patient's genetic makeup, lifestyle, and environment in order to create personalized treatment plans.

-2/ Digital Health: Digital technologies such as mobile health apps, wearables and telemedicine are being used to improve patient outcomes, remote patient monitoring and disease management.
+Digital technologies such as mobile health apps, wearables and telemedicine are being used to improve patient outcomes, remote patient monitoring and disease management.

-3/ Risk and Price Management: Innovative approaches such as the development of biologics (drugs made from living organisms) and Biosimilars (biologic alternatives that are similar to already approved medicine) allow risk and price reduction in a highly competitive and regulated market.
+Innovative approaches such as the development of biologics (drugs made from living organisms) and Biosimilars (biologic alternatives that are similar to already approved medicine) allow risk and price reduction in a highly competitive and regulated market.

-4/ Artificial Intelligence (AI) and big data analytics: These approaches are being used in drug discovery, clinical trial design, earlier disease detection and prevention.
+These approaches are being used in drug discovery, clinical trial design, earlier disease detection and prevention.

-5/ Omnichannel digital marketing: Designing an integrated communication ecosystem based on their online behavior is key to gather data and reach patients and health professionals in a cookieless era.
+Designing an integrated communication ecosystem based on their online behavior is key to gather data and reach patients and health professionals in a cookieless era.

-6/ The internet of things and Web3: From the manufacturing to the management of the entire supply chain, new technologies improve productivity and safety requirements (use of robotics, blockchain, cybersecurity, digital twins, voice activated digital application…).
+From the manufacturing to the management of the entire supply chain, new technologies improve productivity and safety requirements (use of robotics, blockchain, cybersecurity, digital twins, voice activated digital application…).

 However, such collaborations must be tailor designed to help the pharma organizations reach their objectives while helping them stay relevant in an ever-changing landscape with so many regulatory constraints (promotion of drugs, OTC or medical devices), complexity and uncertainty.

 Source: MSD BELGIUM - AZÈLE MATHIEU